Socvest/streamlit-on-Hover-tabs/README.md

 - name: This is the name of the tab
 - iconName: This is the name of the icon you wish to use in the sidebar

+You need to save the style.css file in your directory.
+Its located [here](https://github.com/Socvest/streamlit-on-Hover-tabs/tree/main/st_on_hover_tabs)

 Examples:

 ```